query in all collections of a dataset

 datapoint_id = "0197a491-1520-102f-48f4-f087d6ef8603"

-datapoint = collection.find(datapoint_id)
+datapoint = dataset.find(datapoint_id)

 print(datapoint)